23 September 2020

 No more birthday cake.
 Constant appointments.
 And a lifetime of medication ahead.

-Eli has also launched her own range of premium granolas that contain no gluten, dairy or refined sugar, Eli’s Granola (@elisgranola on Instagram), after struggling with intolerances for many years.
+Eli also launched her own range of premium granolas that contain no gluten, dairy or refined sugar, Eli’s Granola (@elisgranola on Instagram), after struggling with intolerances for many years.

 “I was tired all the time and had stomach aches.
 My mum booked me in for a blood test because it seemed like she should.